input-output-hk/peras-design/docs/reports/tech-report-1.md

     - Occurrence of rollbacks.
     - The sending, receiving, and dropping of messages.
 - Language-independent schemas (in YAML or JSON) for scenario definition, network topology, observability, and visualization create seamless interoperability between Haskell and Rust simulators.
     - Query tools such as `jq` and `mongo` work well for ad-hoc analysis of the event logs.
     - Log analysis and visualization tools can be compatible with Peras observability.
 - Haskell
     - The `agda2hs` tool generates Haskell that is usable in simulations and QuickCheck.
-The biggest awkwardness is that one has to write some orphan instances (including `Arbitrary`) in Haskell instead of in Agda.
+        - The biggest awkwardness is that one has to write some orphan instances (including `Arbitrary`) in Haskell instead of in Agda.
     - Keeping the exported Haskell implementation "boring" (i.e., avoiding type-level machinery, complex monad transformer stacks, no STM, etc.) facilitates its interoperability with `quickcheck-dynamic` and language-independent APIs.
     - An efficient Haskell simulation requires auxiliary data structures to index the blocks, votes, and certificates in the block tree, to memoize quorum checks, etc.
 - Rust
     - The `serde` Rust libraries successfully mimic Haskell's `aeson` serialization for JSON.
     - The `serde` library also supports serialization as CBOR, though its compatibility with Cardano's CBOR serialization has not yet been assessed.
     - The `agda2rust` tool is not sufficiently mature to generate Peras's Agda types for use in Rust.
     - The `ce-netsim` library is useful for the message-passing portions of Peras simulations written in Rust.
     - Using WASM as a Rust compilation target may enable running serverless simulations in a web browser.
 - IOSim
     - IOSim's single-threaded implementation hinders its usefulness for high performance simulations.
     - It is quite awkward to use random numbers (e.g., `StatefulGen`) within `IOSim` because it lacks the requisite monad-transformer instances.
-The experimental and outdated `io-classes-mtl` package does not solve this problem either.
+The experimental and outdated `io-classes-mtl` package does not solve this problem.
 - QuickCheck
     - Some tests of node behavior may be statistical, but the current codebase demonstrates how properties that only hold statistically can be incorporated into continuous-integration (CI) tests.
 - Ideally, simulation analysis and visualization tools could be browser-based, so that stakeholders could explore Peras and build intuition about it without installing any software.

 ### Integration with QuickCheck Dynamic

-Now that it has been demonstrated that it is feasible to export Agda types, functions, and QuickCheck dynamic models to Haskell for testing, an optimal path forward would be to have those generate types dictate the public interfaces for node and network simulations (both in Haskell and in Rust).
+Now that it has been demonstrated that it is feasible to export Agda types, functions, and QuickCheck dynamic models to Haskell for testing, an optimal path forward would be to have those generated types dictate the public interfaces for node and network simulations (both in Haskell and in Rust).
 The current simulation codebase is consistent with this test-driven development (TDD) approach and will only require minor adjustments to yield simulations that are faithful to Peras and that are primarily based on exported Agda types and functions.
 The same simulation implementation will both conform to the `quickcheck-dynamic` models and the requirement for efficient simulation.

 # Integration into Cardano Node